emacsway/emacsway/en/cache-dependencies.rst

 The advantage of this approach is immediate invalidation of the tag and all dependent caches.
 Another advantage is that premature discarding of a tag info is not possible (using LRU_), because the tag info is read mush often than dependent caches.

-I've chose the second option.
+I've chosen the second option.

 Tagging of nested caches